Sue Wong

-Sue Wong is a Chinese-born American fashion designer best known for her dress designs with a contemporary twist based on old Hollywood glamor style.
+Sue Wong is a Chinese-born American fashion designer best known for her dress designs with a contemporary twist based on old Hollywood glamour style.
 Her collections, available in some 27 countries, have been noted for her interpretations of the traditions of couture dressmaking of romantic eras such as Weimar Berlin, 1930s Shanghai, pre-code Hollywood, and Manhattan’s gilded Jazz Age.
 She owns Sue Wong Universe, based in Los Angeles, California.

 Early life

 Sue Wong was born in the remote countryside of southern China.
 At age five, her mother bribed a border guard with her wedding jewels to allow their escape from Communist China into Hong Kong.
 A year later, they reached Los Angeles, where they united with Wong's father who had moved to the United States from China before she was born.

 When she was nine years old, Wong made her first blouse with her mom's Singer sewing machine from a scrap of fabric and some lace.
 In junior high and high school, Wong designed and sewed herself a dress for each weekly dance of the school year.
 Her senior prom dress was her own creation as well, adorned with beads handsewn into the bodice.